First time buyer guide

 The True Costs of Buying a Home

-- Electronic transfer fee: your lender may charge you a fee when transferring the money for your purchase.
+Your lender may charge you a fee when transferring the money for your purchase.
 It’s usually around £40-£50.

 They can include:

 - Booking fee: some lenders charge a fee just for applying for one of their mortgages.
-It can be around £100 to £250
+It can be around £100 to £250.

-- Arrangement fee: your lender could charge you a fee, generally around £975, for setting up your mortgage
+- Arrangement fee: your lender could charge you a fee, generally around £975, for setting up your mortgage.

-- Valuation fee: could add £200-£600 to your bill (as mentioned above)
+- Valuation fee: could add £250-£600 to your bill (as mentioned above).

 Once you own the home you’ll have these costs to consider:

-- Insurance costs: most lenders will require that you have buildings insurance so that you’re covered against structural damage caused to your property.
+Most lenders will require that you have buildings insurance so that you’re covered against structural damage caused to your property.
 Contents insurance is also worth bearing in mind as it covers your personal belongings, furniture and appliances should an incident occur.
 Read our Home Insurance article for more info.

-The costs for moving home may include:
+These costs may include:

 As you can see, the mortgage isn’t the only thing that will have you counting sheep at night.
 It’s important that you do lots of shopping around and ask for quotes because hidden costs could add up more than 10% to the bill you had in mind.
 Those extra costs that might not have occurred to you need to be under control and in your budget.
 Plan ahead, budget wisely and enjoy the ride!